Party X: Ideology

 The ideology of Party X was unclear and the subject of speculation.
-Tymiński and his party were considered to be 'extremely populist' and were thought to lack a concrete political programme.
-On the other hand, the political position of the party was considered left-leaning.
+Tymiński and his party were seen as 'extremely populist' and lacking a concrete political programme.
+On the other hand, the political position of the party was considered left-wing.
 The main appeal of the Party X and Tymiński was their outsider appeal and seeming emergence from 'nowhere', far removed from the well-entrenched anti-communist and post-communist dichotomy.
 The populist rhetoric of the party went as far as arguing that Poland is embroiled in a 'civil war' between the enfranchised elites and the public.
+The party dismissed democracy as worse than communism.

 Despite being considered 'pure' populist, some political scientists underpinned ideological currents present in the party.
 According to Polish political scientist Jarosław Tomasiewicz, the party was anti-clerical, as seen by the disdain the party held towards Polish traditionalism and the 'God-fearing rhetoric' of mainstream politicians.
 Party X was also radically nationalist, and spoke of the need to defend Poland from foreign capital, arguing that the economic influence of the United States in Poland would result in the 'domination of speculative capital'.
 Similarly, Party X stated that given the strength of the German economy, giving it free access to the Polish market would result in an 'economic age-old Drang nach Osten.
 The party was also accused of antisemitic appeals, most notably through the term udekomuna, which originated from the Jewish minority in Poland.

 Emphasizing its populist, anti-establishment and outsider identity, the party described itself as the 'third force' that was above the contemporary divides of Polish politics and society.
 The party was particularly critical of Leszek Balcerowicz and his neoliberal Balcerowicz Plan that introduced capitalist economy in Poland through harsh privatisation and deregulation policies.
 It emphasised protectionism and criticised the need to trade and integrate Poland into the market of either the West or Russia, proposing the 'third way' of Polish economic independence instead.